PwtanSG/aws-quicksight-sales-dashboard/README.md

 ## Dataset Source

-The dataset used in this project was provided by the [AWS QuickSight Author Workshop](https://catalog.workshops.aws/quicksight/en-US/author-workshop/1-build-your-first-dashboard/exercises).
-It is used here for educational and portfolio purposes.
-The dataset was not created by me.
+The dataset used in this project was taken from the [AWS QuickSight Author Workshop](https://catalog.workshops.aws/quicksight/en-US/author-workshop/1-build-your-first-dashboard/exercises).
+It is used here for learning and portfolio purposes.

 ## Project Scope